United States Coast Guard Auxiliary: Training

-Auxiliarists with prior service are likely to have a smooth transition into their flotilla as they are able to come up to speed with current Coast Guard Auxiliary responsibilities and military customs.
-Prior service in the United States Armed Forces such as military service insignia, badges, ribbons, and devices earned may potentially be worn on the Auxiliary uniform based on what is approved in the Auxiliary Manual.
+Those Auxiliarists with prior military service typically find a seamless integration into their flotilla, quickly aligning with the current responsibilities and military traditions of the Coast Guard Auxiliary.
+Any insignia, badges, ribbons, and devices earned during their tenure in the United States Armed Forces can potentially be adorned on the Auxiliary uniform, contingent upon the stipulations laid out in the Auxiliary Manual.

 Operational Auxiliarist

-Operational Auxiliarist (or "AUXOP") is the highest Auxiliary membership status, requiring completion of certain advanced training in subject areas that support operational capabilities.
+The "Operational Auxiliarist" (often termed "AUXOP") represents the pinnacle of Auxiliary membership statuses.
+Achieving this requires members to undergo advanced training in specialized areas that enhance operational proficiency.
 This program has been in existence since 1952 and was established under leadership of National Commodore Bert Pouncey.
-AUXOP was created to better assist the Coast Guard to fill needed skill sets and to assist with operational Coast Guard missions.
-In order to achieve the Operational Auxiliarist distinction seven credits must be completed from three different types of courses.
-Core, Leadership, and Electives are the different required course types.
+The AUXOP designation was established to help the Coast Guard address specific skill gaps and support its operational missions more effectively.
+To earn the Operational Auxiliarist title, one must accumulate seven credits from a trio of course categories: Core, Leadership, and Electives.
 Specialty courses in weather, seamanship, and communications are required in the core curriculum that are all good for a credit each.
 An additional four credits are required under the leadership and elective course types.
-Upon completing the training program the Auxiliarist is entitled to wear the AUXOP Device.
-AUXOP advanced training also helps the Auxiliarist to increase their support capability and capacity to assist with operational missions for the Coast Guard.
+Once the training program is successfully finished, the Auxiliarist earns the privilege to don the AUXOP Device.
+Moreover, this advanced AUXOP training enhances the Auxiliarist's capacity and capability to provide more substantial support during the Coast Guard's operational missions.

 Core training

-Auxiliarists are required to complete six mandated training courses within their first year of joining the organization, and then must complete them all again every five years after.
-These six courses cover Fundamentals of Security, Suicide Prevention, Privacy, Sexual Harassment & Assault Prevention, and civil rights awareness.
-In addition, auxiliarists must complete influenza and ethics awareness just once in their career using the Coast Guard Auxiliary Learning Management System.
+Within their inaugural year of joining the organization, Auxiliarists must undergo six essential training courses.
+Subsequently, they need to retake these courses every half-decade.
+These courses encompass topics like Security Fundamentals, Suicide Prevention, Privacy, Prevention of Sexual Harassment & Assault, and Civil Rights Awareness.
+Furthermore, Auxiliarists are obligated to complete training in influenza and ethics awareness at least once during their tenure, utilizing the Coast Guard Auxiliary Learning Management System.

 Failure to complete the mandatory training may make the auxiliarist ineligible to participate in Coast Guard Auxiliary exercises, drills, or response events.